Claiming authorship

 What gets created

-The claim creates a pub.chive.preprint.submission record in your PDS containing:
+The import creates a pub.chive.eprint.submission record in your PDS containing:

 - Paper metadata (title, abstract, authors)